holyhigh2/cruda/README.md

 this.$crud.toClone({x:1,y:2});
 ```
 ### 10. Auto Response (v1.8+)
-We can config `autoResponse` to refresh table view automatically, this could help you to avoid losing page state if you `reload()` the page after add/update/delete/copy submition before.
-A typical case is you may lost all hierarchies of TreeTable you opened before when you `reload()`.Below is the config
+We can config `autoResponse` to refresh the table view automatically, this could help you to avoid losing the page state if you `reload()` the page after add/update/delete/copy submition before.
+A typical case is you may lose all hierarchies of TreeTable you opened before when you `reload()`.
+Below is the config
 ```ts
 //1.
 Set a response validator to check if the response is valid
 $crud.autoResponse.validator = (response:{status:number})=>{